Wat Na Phra Men

 Wat Na Phra Men, also written as Wat Na Phramen (วัดหน้าพระเมรุ), is located in Phra Nakhon Si Ayutthaya district, Phra Nakhon Si Ayutthaya province, on the northern side of the city moat along Khlong Sra Bua, the former course of the Lopburi River, opposite the former royal palace.
 Its original name was "Wat Phra Meru Rachikaram", but there is no evidence as to who founded it or in which period it was built.
 It has been suggested that the temple was established on the site where a king of the early Ayutthaya period was cremated.

 According to legend, Prince In (Phra Ong In), in the reign of Ramathibodi II, built the temple in 1503, but there is no firm documentary evidence to confirm this.

 Wat Na Phra Men is the only temple in the city of Ayutthaya that was not destroyed by the Burmese, and it survives in very good condition.
 One explanation is that the Burmese established their military headquarters at this temple together with Wat Hasdavas (which is now abandoned, though some undestroyed structures still remain).
 The ordination hall (ubosot) of Wat Na Phra Men is in the Ayutthaya style, with interior columns, but additional columns supporting the eaves were probably added later in the reign of Borommakot.
+Pitchaya Soomjinda places the temple in a sequence of late Ayutthaya foundations in which the ordination hall displaces the prang or chedi as the dominant building.
+She assigns it to the reign of Narai, alongside Wat Kasattrathirat, and describes its ubosot as unusually large while the prang behind is barely taller, has no gallery, no accessible interior and no staircase.
+She reads the change as a shift in what a temple represents, from Mount Meru to Jambudīpa and the Enlightenment Throne, and traces it to Wat Chaiwatthanaram of 1649.
+Other explanations have been offered for the same arrangement: Prathip Phentako accounts for it by function, and Pierre Pichard by the practice of temporary ordination.

 The principal Buddha image in the ordination hall, created or extensively restored in the late Ayutthaya period, is a large crowned bronze Buddha image.
 Behind the ordination hall there is another, smaller image, representing the future Buddha, known as Phra Si Ariya Mettrai.